 #Frequently Asked Questions

-#What does error 0x8007042c mean?
+What does error 0x8007042c mean?

-#How do I fix error 0x8007042c in Windows Firewall?
+How do I fix error 0x8007042c in Windows Firewall?

-#Can malware cause error 0x8007042c?
+Can malware cause error 0x8007042c?

-#Why does error 0x8007042c appear after installing antivirus?
+Why does error 0x8007042c appear after installing antivirus?

-#How do I enable Windows Update service?
+How do I enable Windows Update service?

 Press Windows + R, type services.msc, find “Windows Update,” right-click it, select Properties, set Startup type to “Automatic,” click “Start” if it’s stopped, then click Apply and OK.
+Repeat for BITS and Cryptographic Services if they’re also stopped.

-#Can corrupted system files cause error 0x8007042c?
+Can corrupted system files cause error 0x8007042c?

-#Is error 0x8007042c dangerous?
+Is error 0x8007042c dangerous?